JulieMariaJ/Scoring_TCRpMHC_structures/scoring_TCRpMHC_structures/README.md

 Guide for running pipeline
 ------------
+- Datapreparation
+    + Generate structures with TCRpMHCmodels as explained in the TCRpMHCmodels directory README.md file
+    + Run make_dataset.py for ESM-IF1 prediction on peptide residues in complexes
+    + Run all_cdr3_neighbours.py for ESM-IF1 predictions on CDR3 residues (within 4Å) of TCR of complexes
+    + Run make_bg_freqs.py for averaging ESM-IF1 predictions for each group (solved, WT, SW, GGYN data)
+- Prediction models
+    + benchmark
+    + score function
+    + logreg
+- Visualization
+    + scripts for illustrating data

 Data found in data folder \
-Datapreparation: \
-1. Generate structures with TCRpMHCmodels as explained in the TCRpMHCmodels directory README.md file
-2. Run make_dataset.py for ESM-IF1 prediction on peptide residues in complexes
-3. Run all_cdr3_neighbours.py for ESM-IF1 predictions on CDR3 residues (within 4Å) of TCR of complexes
-4. Run make_bg_freqs.py for averaging ESM-IF1 predictions for each group (solved, WT, SW, GGYN data) \
-Prediction models: \
-5. benchmark
-6. score function
-7. logreg \
-Visualization: \
-8. scripts for illustrating data \
-Results figures can be seen in result_figures folder
+Result figures can be seen in result_figures folder

 How to run make data set (example)
 ------------